Worker bee: Nurse bees (days 3–12)

 Nurse bees feed the worker larvae worker jelly, which is secreted from glands that produce royal jelly.
 On days 6–12, nurse bees feed royal jelly, rich in vitamins, to the queen larva and drones.
 Drones receive worker jelly for 1 to 3 days until they are started on a diet of honey.

 Queen attendants (days 7-11)

 Queen attendants take care of the queen by feeding and grooming her.
 After coming into contact with the queen, the attendants spread queen mandibular pheromone (QMP) throughout the hive, which is a signal to the rest of the bees that the hive still has a viable queen.

 Wax production (days 13–18)

 Wax bees build cells from wax, repair old cells, and store nectar and pollen brought in by other workers.
 Early in the worker's career, she exudes wax from the space between her abdominal segments.
 Four sets of wax glands, situated inside the last four ventral segments of the abdomen, produce wax for comb construction.

-Guard Bee (18-21)
+Guard bee (18-21)

-Worker Bees can be assigned guard duty at the front entrance, when their stinger is mature, to protect the colony from robbing.
+Worker bees can perform guard duty at the front entrance, when their stinger is mature, to protect the colony from robbing.